 The success of Alabama’s long term commitment to promoting the education and careers of its most talented graduate students cannot be overstated.
 Since 2006, the Legislature has appropriated nearly $7.5M in support of the GRSP.
-As of December 2015, an estimated 226 students have been recipients of 406 awards, with a number of students benefiting from multi-year full and partial awards.
-This support has led to the achievement of 129 PhD and 45 Master’s degrees.
+As of December 2018, an estimated 280 students have been recipients of 473 awards, with a number of students benefiting from multi-year full and partial awards.
+This support has led to the achievement of 176 PhD and 58 Master’s degrees.

 The highly competitive process includes the circulation of a Request for Proposal, rigorous internal institutional review and ranking of applications, and selection by members of a peer review team which makes recommendations for final awards.
-The tenth round of competition was conducted April-May 2015.
-Of the 52 applications, 36 awards were granted which included 22 new GRSP recipients.
+The fourteenth round of competition was conducted April-May 2019, 23 new awards were granted.